 FI MUNI has been researching Smart Cities at the international level for more than 6 years in the Service Systems Laboratory.
 In practical application, he collaborates in the design of implementation materials for the SMART concept, analytical and evaluation materials.

-The Faculty of Informatics of MU brings together the DISA, Sitola and NLP expert groups in this project under the leadership of the Service Systems Laboratory (SeSLab).The Service Systems Laboratory (seslab.fi.muni.cz) has been researching Smart Cities since 2018.
-In terms of practical application, it collaborates in the preparation of implementation materials for the SMART concept, and in research activities it cooperates in this area with the University of Salerno in Italy, the Polytechnic of Bucharest and the Deggendorf Institute of Technology.
-A very important partner in the research on the application of AI in the service sector is ISSIP (issip.org), led by Jim Spohrer, one of the founders of Service Science, which forms the theoretical and methodological framework of the whole research.
-The Faculty of Informatics, through Leonard Walletzky and Jaroslav Zelený, collaborated on the SMOČR project “Strategic Framework of the Union of Towns and Municipalities in the Smart City”.
-The aforementioned staff members are the authors of the chapter on ICT as well as the annex on ICT of the MMR Smart City Methodology in 2018.
+The Faculty of Informatics of MU brings together the DISA, Sitola and NLP expert groups in this project under the leadership of the Service Systems Laboratory (SeSLab).
+Laboratory of Service Systems has been conducting research into Smart Cities since 2018.
+In terms of practical application, it collaborates on the preparation of implementation materials for the SMART concept and cooperates in research activities in this area with the University of Salerno in Italy, the Polytechnic University of Bucharest, and the Deggendorf Institute of Technology.
+A very important partner in the field of AI application research in services is ISSIP, led by Jim Spohrer, one of the founders of Service Science, which forms the theoretical and methodological framework for the entire research project.
+The Faculty of Informatics, through Leonard Walletzky and Jaroslav Zelený, collaborated on the SMOČR project "Strategic Framework of the Union of Towns and Municipalities in the Area of Smart City."
+The aforementioned employees are the authors of the chapter on ICT and also the appendix on ICT methodology for Smart City MMR in 2018.

-The Sitola Laboratory has many years of experience in the field of planning using artificial intelligence methods and operational research, the foundations of which were laid at the establishment of the Faculty of Informatics.
-The “Planning, scheduling, and transportation” group (fi.muni.cz/research/networks/scheduling.html.en) has expertise in solving a variety of practical planning problems, including large-scale network problems, logistics, and planning in the context of smart cities.
+The Sitola Laboratory has many years of experience in planning using artificial intelligence and operational research methods, the foundations of which were laid when the Faculty of Informatics was established.
+Group Planning, scheduling, and transportation has expertise in solving a wide range of practical planning problems, including large-scale network problems, logistics, and planning in the context of smart cities.

 ICUK has extensive experience with the Smart City concept within the Smart Accelerator for Ústí nad Labem Region III, as this project focuses on supporting the innovation environment and smart specialisation in the region.